-Figure 38: Configure Authorization Credentials for Keyfactor Orchestrators system.webServer/security/authentication/iisClientCertificateMappingAuthentication Enable the mapping authentication option at this level.
-The configuration should have replicated down from the Default Web Site level.
+Figure 39: Configure Authorization Credentials for Keyfactor Orchestrators system.webServer/security/authentication/iisClientCertificateMappingAuthentication

 - 5. In the IIS Management console, drill down into sites and into the Default Web Site (or other web site if your Keyfactor Command instance has been installed in an alternate web site).
 Under the Default Web Site, locate the Keyfactor Agents application and open the Configuration Editor tool for it. - 6.
 In the Configuration Editor tool at the KeyfactorAgents application level, browse to: